-After several years, the Withfest 2018 has become the largest festival to take place in Yorkshire, where you don’t have to pay an entry fee.
-Taking place from 3rd to 5th of August 2018, let’s dive in to find out what the festival has in store for all its attendees.
+After several years, Withfest has become the largest festival to take place in Yorkshire, where you don’t have to pay an entry fee.
+Taking place from 3rd - 5th August 2018, let’s dive in to find out what the festival has in store for all its attendees.

 Ken Fox Wall of Death

-The Fox family who has been travelling and entertaining people all around the world will be at the festival.
-Along with their wall which is 20ft high and the legendary Indian Scouts, the Ken Fox troupe will be performing unbelievable death-defying stunts which require incredible balance and skill.
-Also, they will be executing their most popular and unimaginable stunt, where three riders will be on the wall of death simultaneously.
-They will pass each other, while only a few inches separate them.
-Their stunts sound implausible until you seem them in action.
+The Fox family - who have been travelling and entertaining worldwide audiences - will be at the festival.
+Along with their wall, which is 20ft high and the legendary Indian Scouts, the Ken Fox troupe will be performing unbelievable death-defying stunts that require incredible balance and skill.
+They will also be executing their most popular and unimaginable stunt, where three riders will simultaneously be on the wall of death.
+They will pass each other while only a few inches separate them.
+Their stunts sound implausible until you see them in action.

 The bike festival cannot be complete without having stalls on display.
-Ideal Training, Squires Motorcycle Marshalls, National Youth Bikes, Lexham Insurance, Hull & East Riding Advanced Motorcyclists, Bike Tours for the Wounded, British Motorcyclists Federation and National Association for Bikers with Disability are some of the popular faces with stalls at the festival.
+Some of the popular faces you will see at the stalls include: Ideal Training, Squires Motorcycle Marshalls, National Youth Bikes, Lexham Insurance, Hull & East Riding Advanced Motorcyclists, Bike Tours for the Wounded, British Motorcyclists Federation and National Association for Bikers with Disability.

 Two Brothers Stunt Team